RubiyaHud/MyPersonalPortfolio/README.md

     }
     backToTop.init(option);
   ```
-- ✅ Optional: Use a `Font Awesome icon` as an image URL.
+-  **Optional:** Use a `Font Awesome icon` as an image URL.
 If we want to use a static version of a Font Awesome icon, we can:
   1. Go to [Font Awesome icons](https://fontawesome.com/icons)
   2. Click on the desired icon
   3. Right-click the SVG and copy the image address or `download` the SVG